sntx/photo-album-tutorial/README.md

 After finishing the tutorial you will learn how to:

-- Create a responsive universal React Native app using Expo
+- Create a responsive image gallery (Part 1)
-- Create a responsive image grid React Native component
+- Improve our image gallery component (Part 2)
-- Create a responsive, theme-based UI
+- Create a responsive, theme-based UI (Part 3)

 ## Contents